plissak/gigaspaces-debug/README.md

 ## Hibernate NPE
 Corresponding support ticket: [6820](https://support2.gigaspaces.com/support/tickets/6820)

+To demonstrate this bug, first edit the root `pom.xml` file and change the "hibernate.version" property to "5.6.7.Final" which is the Hibernate version that GigaSpaces was built against as of the writing of the support ticket.
+Note that version "5.3.10.Final" is the version that works.

-To demonstrate this bug, first bring up the grid by running the following script:
+Bring up the grid by running the following script:

 ```
 scripts/hibernate-npe.sh grid